graeter-group/grappa/README.md

 ### GROMACS

-In GROMACS, Grappa can be used as command line application that receives the path to a topology file and writes the bonded parameters in there.
+In GROMACS, Grappa can be used as command line application that receives the path to a topology file and writes the bonded parameters in a new topology file.

 ```{bash}
 # parametrize the system with a traditional forcefield: